 Joseph A. White, one of Spokane’s earliest businessmen, ran the modest hotel.
 Wilson married White’s daughter, Rosine, despite a 25-year age difference.

 Wilson applied for a patent in 1932 on a simple diversion device so a line cook could preserve bacon grease in a separate container from other waste oils from the flat-top griddle.
 In his patent application he explained, “Grease composed of miscellaneous oils and fats has no value other than for soap-making purposes, whereas grease from the cooking of ham and bacon, for instance, has a greater value.”

 As he aged, Wilson sold off his restaurants.
-The last one went in 1951.
+The last one went in 1951, when he was 77.
 “He is believed to be the oldest restaurant man in Spokane in consecutive years of operation,” The Spokesman-Review reported.

-Bacon grease may also have been the end of White’s Hotel.
+Bacon grease may have been the end of White’s Hotel.
 A kitchen fire gutted the structure, which was mostly empty, in 1973.
 It was torn down in 1975 and has been a parking lot ever since.
-Wilson died in 1953 at the age of 77.
-His wife died in 1969.
+Wilson died in 1953, followed by his wife in 1969.

 This column originally ran Nov.
 16, 2015.
 Writer Jesse Tinsley is on vacation and new columns will resume Sept.
 2, 2019.